Servicios

 China - Measures Affecting Trading Rights and Distribution Services for Certain Publications and Audiovisual Entertainment Products

-On 10 April 2007 the United States requested consultations with China concerning: (1) certain measures that restrict trading rights with respect to imported films for theatrical release audiovisual home entertainment products (e.g. video cassettes and DVDs) sound recordings and publications (e.g. books magazines newspapers and electronic publications); and (2) certain measures that restrict market access for or discriminate against foreign suppliers of distribution services for publications and foreign suppliers of audiovisual services (including distribution services) for audiovisual home entertainment products.
+On 10 April 2007, the United States requested consultations with China concerning: (1) certain measures that restrict trading rights with respect to imported films for theatrical release, audiovisual home entertainment products (e.g. video cassettes and DVDs), sound recordings and publications (e.g. books, magazines, newspapers and electronic publications); and (2) certain measures that restrict market access for, or discriminate against, foreign sup Read More

 Estados Unidos - Medidas que afectan al suministro transfronterizo de servicios de juegos de azar y apuestas